mu-majid/Advanced-CSS-SaSS/Natours-project/NOTES.md

   * relative positioning is calculated **relative** to the normal (default) position of the element in HTML.
   * absolute positioning is calculated from page borders, or if absolute element is inside an element, it will be positioned relative the parent's borders.

+  ###### `text-decoration: {value}`:

+  * The text-decoration property specifies the decoration added to text, and is a shorthand property for: text-decoration-line (required) text-decoration-color text-decoration-style

+  ###### `display: {inline-block}`:

+  * Compared to `display: inline`, the major difference is that `display: inline`-block allows to set a width and height on the element.
+  * Also, with `display: inline-block`, the top and bottom margins/paddings are respected, but with display: inline they are not.
+  * Compared to `display: block`, the major difference is that `display: inline-block` does not add a line-break after the element, so the element can sit next to other elements.

 ## Side Notes :